June 30, 2020

 In the 1970s a policy of tolerance was introduced in the Netherlands, allowing the possession of ‘weed’ and ‘hash’ for personal use.
 In 1972 the first coffeeshop was opened in Amsterdam.
 Dealers had to meet a number of conditions: no hard drugs, no advertising and they were not allowed to carry too much cannabis with them.
 Rules that still apply today.

 Because most countries did not make the distinction between legal soft drugs and illegal hard drugs, The Netherlands became known for more than its clogs and flowers.
-And of course today the Dutch still have a tolerant attitude.
+And of course today the Dutch still have a tolerant attitude towards drugs.
 With more than 500 coffeeshops throughout the country, there is plenty for everyone to go around!